-If clean fresh gasoline with Dyna-Fog® Fuel Stabilizer additive is used, the Carburetor will almost never require servicing.
+If clean fresh gasoline combined with a Fuel Stabilizer Additive is used, the Carburetor will almost never require servicing.
 Usually most operational problems involve carbon build-up, weak spark, or excessive priming causing the engine to flood.
 All of these possibilities should be checked before working on Carburetor.

 An out of adjustment Carburetor will cause the following symptoms.

-Note that all of these can also be caused by a weak battery and/or carbon build-up.
+All of these can also be caused by a weak battery and/or carbon build-up.

-Symptom: #1

-Machine is hard to start (too much gasoline.)
+Symptom: #1 Machine is hard to start (too much gasoline).
+Possible Cause:

-Cause:
+- 1. Bad gasoline

-- 1. Inlet Needle Valve wedged open.
+- 2. Inlet Needle Valve wedged open.

-- 2. Fuel Needle set too far open.
+- 3. Fuel Needle set too far open.

+- 4. Weak Batteries

-- 3. Metering Lever set too far out.
+- 5. Metering Lever inside carburetor set too far out.

-Symptom: #2

-Machine is hard to start (not enough gasoline.)
+Symptom: #2 Machine is hard to start (not enough gasoline).
+Possible Cause:

-Cause

 - 1. Carburetor is clogged.

-- 2. Fuel needle stuck to its seat.
+- 2. Fuel needle in carburetor stuck to its seat.

 - 3. Metering lever set too far in.

-Symptom: #3

-Machine runs but dies when beginning to fog.
+Symptom: #3 Machine runs but dies when beginning to fog.
+Possible Cause:

-Cause:

 - 1. Fuel-air mixture is too lean or too rich. - 2.
-ON/OFF linkage not fully rotating butterfly plate in carburetor (Fig. 7, Item 8).
+Throttle linkage not traveling to full OPEN position.